Tensor generators on schemes and stacks: The resolution property

-\begin{rem} If an algebraic stack $X$ is fibered over an algebraic stack $Y$ by means of a morphism $f \colon X \to Y$, then the question whether the resolution property holds or not, can be broken down to the relative resolution property of $f$ and the resolution property of the base $Y$.
+\begin{rem} If an algebraic stack $Y$ is fibered over an algebraic stack $X$ by means of a morphism $f \colon Y \to X$, then the question whether the resolution property holds or not, can be broken down to the relative resolution property of $f$ and the resolution property of the base $X$.
 For example, from this point of view one can tackle the \emph{equivariant resolution property} of an algebraic space $Y$, acted on by an affine, flat and finitely presented group scheme $G$.
-It says that every quasicoherent $\shO_Y$-$G$-comodule is a quotient of direct sum of locally free and finitely presented $\shO_Y$-$G$-comodules.
-Now, quasicoherent $\shO_Y$-$G$-comodules correspond to quasicoherent sheaves on the quotient stack $X \coloneq [Y/G]$.
-On the one hand, the affine and faithfully flat quotient map $Y \to [X/G]$ is a $G$-torsor, and we get a $G$-fibration of $Y$ over the base $X$.
-On the other hand, the classifying morphism $X \to \clsp G$ imposes on $X$ an $Y$-fibration over $\clsp G$. \end{rem}
+It says that every quasi-coherent $\shO_Y$-$G$-comodule is a quotient of a direct sum of locally free and finitely presented $\shO_Y$-$G$-comodules.
+Now, quasi-coherent $\shO_Y$-$G$-comodules correspond to quasi-coherent sheaves on the quotient stack $X \coloneq [Y/G]$.
+On the one hand, the affine and faithfully flat quotient map $Y \to X$ is a $G$-torsor, and we get a $G$-fibration of $Y$ over the base $X$.
+On the other hand, the classifying morphism $X \to \clsp G$ imposes on $X$ a $Y$-fibration over $\clsp G$. \end{rem}

 \begin{prop} Let $S$ be an algebraic space and let $G \to S$ be an affine, flat and finitely presented algebraic group space that acts on an algebraic $S$-space $Y$.
 Then the following conditions are equivalent: \begin{enumerate}